Xilinx/Xilinx_Container_Runtime/docs/singularity.rst

-Integration with Singularity OCI
+Singularity OCI Support
 --------------------------------

 Singularity provides OCI runtime support to create OCI compilant container instance.
-Xilinx container runtime is able to integrate with OCI command to add xilinx devices.
+Before starting a container, xilinx container runtime is able to modify the OCI specs to add xilinx devices.
+Here is a example.

 Mount an OCI Filesystem Bundle ..............................